History & Political Science Department

 Contact the History and Political Science Department for more information about any of these trips.

-"I had such a great time visiting the Capital with my American Government class.
+"I had such a great time visiting the Capitol with my American Government class.
 It was such a great experience!"